Music 7-10

 Sample scope and sequences

-Sample units and tasks
+Sample assessment tasks

 The bucket drum is as the name suggests, made from a bucket.
 The drum is an idiophone as the whole instrument vibrates to produce its sound.
 It just needs to be hit or struck to make a sound.
 Many different types of buckets can be used to create different tone colours.
 Different techniques can be used on the same bucket to create different tone colours as well.
 The most common bucket used for bucket drumming is a 20 litre plastic bucket.